deltachat/deltachat-core-rust/deltachat-jsonrpc/README.md

 ```
 Then open the [`typescript/docs`](typescript/docs) folder in a web browser.

-##### Usage in JavaScript projects

-It is not yet straightforward to use the client this way in a JavaScript project.
-If you have a need please open an issue.
-For now, clone this repo, run `npm run build` in the typescript folder and copy `dist/deltachat.bundle.js` into your project.
-This will be obsolete once we publish the client to NPM (likely soon).
+## Development

 #### Running the example app

 We include a small demo web application that talks to the WebSocket server.
+It can be used for testing.
+Feel invited to expand this.

 ```sh
 cd typescript